ALLIANCE TO FIGHT FOR HEALTH CARE

 Fighting for Your Health Care

-The Alliance to Fight for Health Care is a broad-based coalition comprised of businesses, patient advocates, employer organizations, unions, health care companies, consumer groups and other stakeholders that support employer-provided health coverage.
-Together, we are working to ensure that employer-provided coverage remains an available and affordable option for working Americans and their families.
+The Alliance to Fight for Health Care is a diverse coalition comprised of businesses, patient advocates, employer organizations, unions, health care companies, consumer groups and other stakeholders that support employer-provided health coverage.
+Together, we are working to ensure that employer-provided coverage remains an effective and affordable option for working Americans and their families.
 The coalition, previously working as the Alliance to Fight the 40, led the successful effort to repeal the so-called 40% “Cadillac Tax” on health care coverage.

 “The Alliance’s goal is to advance public policy that makes health care more affordable, strengthens job-based coverage and supports continued innovation that delivers value to working families.”